natedey/RINRUS/README.md

 and
 DOI: 10.1039/D3CP06100K

+The development of RINRUS has been supported by the National Science Foundation Division of Biological Infrastructure (CAREER BIO-1846408) and the Department of Energy Basic Energy Sciences (SBIR DE-SC0021568).
 If you have questions or would like to contribute to the development of RINRUS, please email Prof. Nathan DeYonker, Department of Chemistry, University of Memphis at ndyonker@memphis.edu